Skip to content

 fields dict{str: str/int/float/bool} Required Fields

-Key names must be str
+Key must be str

-Key values can be str/int/float/bool
+Value can be str/int/float/bool

 tags dict{str: str} None Tags

-Key names and key values must both be str
+Both key and value must be str

 timestamp str/int None Time